tony-shifflett/lessonOne/README.md

 #### Image Tags

-Images require a src with a URL for an image.
-You should also include an alt tag for screen readers, and when something breaks and the image doesn't show up.
+Images require a `src` with a URL for an image.
+You should also include an `alt` tag for screen readers, or for when the image isn't available.

 Images are empty elements meaning that they cannot logically have children.
 They are represented in HTML with a single, self-closing element.